 The PlayStation 5 (PS5) is the latest console from Sony released in November 2020.
-The PS5 currently has two different models available, the disc edition and the digital edition.
-These models have several differences in specifications, price and design and in this article, we will outline these so you can decide which model is best for you.
+The PS5 currently has four different models available, the disc edition and the digital edition and then the Slim versions of these two.
+These models have several differences in specifications, price and design and this article, we will outline these so you can decide which model is best for you.
 We will also consider what Sony may potentially have in store for the future of PS5 models.

 For those of you looking to purchase a PS5 console we've got some links that may be of interest for you.